 The downside is the Model O Minus has a little bit of lateral movements on the left and right mouse buttons (this was also a complaint of online users of the larger Model O version).
 There's some give side-to-side if you're looking for it, but this is only noticeable during typical usage if you're holding down one of those buttons for a long time.
 At that point, holding the left or right mouse button (LMB or RMB) while moving the peripheral around with that extra give made the mouse feel fractionally less precise.
 That said, I never experienced accidental or missed LMB or RMB inputs during testing, so I don't consider it a significant problem.

 To put the the Model O Minus through its paces, I fired up 3Daimtrainer.com for a test-drive in flick-aiming and overall precision, followed by a few rounds of CS:GO.
 Having this new equipment at my command didn't suddenly make me as skilled as pro gamer S1mple, but the benefit of that super-lightweight design did make itself known, round by round.

-Paired with a 144Hz gaming monitor the Model O Minus really did feel like eSports-grade equipment, tracking flick shot movements beautifully and giving a smooth response at low a DPI (dots per inch) setting.
+Paired with a 144Hz gaming monitor (opens in new tab) the Model O Minus really did feel like eSports-grade equipment, tracking flick shot movements beautifully and giving a smooth response at a low DPI (dots per inch) setting.
 At the max 12,000 DPI setting, it was way beyond my usable range (but likely more fitting for highly skilled hardcore gamers), but the sensor was still smooth.